-The item "Payables (trade, not insurance)" includes mainly taxes for Value Added Tax and employee payroll and defence tax and some employee bonus and the total amount as at

-31 December 2016 is kEUR 52.
+The item "Payables (trade, not insurance)" includes mainly taxes for Value Added Tax and employee payroll and defence tax and some employee bonus and the total amount as at 31 December 2018 is kEUR 86.
 The book value in the annual financial statements according to IFRS thus corresponds to the value of the economic balance sheet.

-D.3.1.6 Reinsurance payables
+D.3.1.6 Insurance payables

-Reinsurance payables are the liabilities to be settled and resulting from the invoicing for the reinsurance submitted.
+Insurance payables are the liabilities to be settled and resulting from the invoicing of the reinsurance submitted from cedants.